vibqetowi/2025-KPMG-Data-Challenge/README.md

 The current dashboard is presented as a proof-of-concept, developed based on the constraints of the available data.
 To enhance its functionality and practical applicability, the following key improvements are recommended:

-1. **Integration of Actual Project Timelines**: The most significant limitation is the absence of actual project start and end dates.
-Currently, timelines are inferred based on CPI assumptions.
-Integrating real-world timeline data would significantly enhance the model's accuracy and shift the optimization from theoretical to practical application.
+1. **Integration of Actual Project Timelines**: Our database schema has been updated to store explicit start and end dates for both engagements and phases.
+When these fields are populated with accurate timeline data, the model's accuracy will significantly improve, shifting the optimization from theoretical to practical application.
 2. **Historical Performance Data Incorporation**: Including historical consultant performance data, categorized by project type and complexity, would enable more nuanced and effective resource allocation based on individual expertise and past performance.
 3. **Skills Taxonomy Implementation**: The development and integration of a structured skills database would allow for precise matching of consultant skills to project requirements, optimizing project staffing and improving project outcomes.
 4. **Client Priorities Integration**: Incorporating client significance and strategic priorities into the optimization model would allow for weighted optimization, ensuring that strategic client relationships and high-priority projects are given appropriate resource allocation.